Sewing Lessons and Classes in Chicago, Illinois with School Info

 Master of Design in Fashion, Body, and Garment

 The master's degree program in fashion, body, and garment is a 2-year program that requires design studios, seminars, labs, and research.
-Course topics include fashion design, fashion history, and the future of fashion.
+Course topics include fashion design, fashion history, and modern art.
 The program combines fashion and art to help students create unique and memorable designs.
 Electives allow students to hone their skills and complete professional practice, which includes a final project and a thesis.

 Columbia College Chicago